SkyeGamesYT/junon.io-cb-help/README.md

 # Functions

-I know a lot of IfThenElse statements; here are a few!
+I know a lot of IfThenElse statements; here are a few

-** These can only be used in sandbox mode.**
+ These can only be used in sandbox mode.

 * Rapid-Fire and Unbreakable tools